 The Antique Mall houses 20,000 square-feet of antique boutiques.
 It used to be the biggest antique store in Oklahoma City, and it holds its own today.
 It’s attached to the Historic Oklahoma City Farmers Public Market, where you’ll find produce, plants, Oklahoma based products and more.

-The Mercantile has a great selection of antiques and vintage items with more than 10,000 square-feet of shopping.
+Walker Mercantile Company has a great selection of antiques and vintage items with more than 10,000 square-feet of shopping.

 The 23rd Street Antique Mall features items from the 1950s all the way back to the late 1700s.
 Year after year, it’s been nominated for the “Oklahoman’s Reader’s Choice” and “The Gazette’s Best of OKC.”
 You’ll find some of the best antique shopping here.